Pension inheritance — what happens when you die.

 When a beneficiary inherits a DC pension pot, they typically have a choice: take it as a lump sum or move it into a "beneficiary's drawdown" account.

 Lump sum: Quick and simple.
 The beneficiary receives the entire pot in one payment.
-If the original holder died before 75, the lump sum is tax-free (subject to the lump sum allowance of £268,275).
+If the original holder died before 75, the lump sum is usually income-tax-free if paid within the two-year window and within the relevant allowance rules.
 If the holder died at or after 75, the entire lump sum is taxed at the beneficiary's marginal rate — which can mean 40% or 45% on a large pot.

 Beneficiary's drawdown: The pot is moved into a drawdown account in the beneficiary's name.
 They can take income from it over time, managing the tax liability by spreading withdrawals across multiple tax years.
-If the holder died before 75, all withdrawals are tax-free.
+If the holder died before 75, withdrawals are usually income-tax-free if the two-year and allowance rules are met.
 If the holder died at or after 75, withdrawals are taxed at the beneficiary's marginal rate — but spreading them across years can keep the beneficiary in lower tax bands.

-For deaths after 75 with a large pot, beneficiary's drawdown is almost always more tax-efficient than a lump sum because it allows the beneficiary to control the timing and amount of taxable income.
+For deaths after 75 with a large pot, beneficiary's drawdown can be more tax-efficient than a lump sum because it allows the beneficiary to control the timing and amount of taxable income.

 Pension vs ISA for inheritance: